 As a nonprofit organization, how are you funded?

 We receive a small amount of funding (6%) from the Corporation for Public Broadcasting, and we also receive funding from underwriters, but the greatest and most reliable source of funding comes from our members.

-KPCC is part of a larger family of public radio organizations, including Southern California Public Radio (SCPR), American Public Media (APM), and Minnesota Public Radio (MPR).
+KPCC and LAist are part of a larger family of public radio organizations, including Southern California Public Radio (SCPR), American Public Media (APM), and Minnesota Public Radio (MPR).
 Job openings for Southern California Public Radio are posted on the American Public Media Web site and are also listed in Los Angeles area newspapers and broadcasting trade publications.
 See job listings for all three organizations, and apply online

 News and Programming